Māui & Hector's Dolphins.

 One of the world's rarest dolphin, Māui dolphins or Popoto, live right here in Aotearoa, along the west coast of our North Island.

-With only ~50 remaining, these special dolphins are on the brink of extinction and already battling multiple threats, including fishing nets, disease, pollution and warming waters effecting their prey.
+With only ~50 remaining, these special dolphins are on the brink of extinction and already battling multiple threats, including fishing nets, disease, pollution and warming waters affecting their prey.
 The impacts of seabed mining in their habitat is the last thing they need!

 Found nowhere else on Earth, Māui dolphins/Popoto are a taonga unique to Aotearoa.
 They're easily identified by their distinctive rounded dorsal fin - like a mickey mouse ear - and their small size, reaching less than 1.7 metres in length.